Helper functions

 Get query parameter value

-This function will return the value of a query parameter.
+This function returns the value of a query parameter.
 This is useful if you want to render a query parameter value on the page itself.

 For example, you can store a visitor's search term in a query parameter.
 You can use this function to render their search term on the page, providing a personalized experience.